pmochine/Laravel-Tongue/README.md

 ### 4: Add in your Env 🔑

-      SESSION_DOMAIN=.exmaple.com
+      APP_DOMAIN=yourdomain.com #(Optional) Important for domains with many dots (like: '155ad73e.eu.ngrok.io') SESSION_DOMAIN=.yourdomain.com #Read down below why

   **Important!** Note the dot before the domain name.
 Now the session is availabe in every subdomain 🙃.
+This is important, because you want to save all your cookie 🍪 data in one place and not in many other.